LOScott-Models/SimulateSquareRootProcess/README.md

 C++ code for simulating alternative methods for square root processes

-The alternative simulation methods are covered in the paper, "Alternative Methods for Simulating Square Root Processes."
+The alternative simulation methods are covered in the paper, "Alternative Methods for Simulating Square Root Processes," forthcoming Communications in Statistics - Simulation and Computation, 2026.
 The simulations methods include (1) the exact simulation of a noncentral chi squared, (2) Andersen's quadratic-exponential (QE) method, (3) the quadratic beta double exponential method (QB2Exp) method, and (4) the quadratic beta non-central chi squared 1 method (QBNC1).
 The QB2Exp and QBNC1 methods have been developed in the paper.
 The QB2Exp and the QBNC1 methods use a quadratic function of a normal simulation when the degrees of freedom parameter is greater than or equal to 1.
 If the degrees of freedom are less than 1, the QB2Exp method alternates between the quadratic method and an approximation of the cumulative distribution function (CDF) using a beta distribution and two exponential distributions.
 The QBNC1 method alternates between the quadratic method and a mixture of the beta distribution and the non-central chi squared distribution with one degree of freedom.

 This repository contains the C++ code for running the 4 simulations methods and the simple Euler approximation, as well as the statistical tests for the simulations.
 The file ncChiSquaredSimulation_MRG32k3a.hpp is a header